Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Extended Related Work Discussion

-\textbf{Convex RL/RL with General Utilities.} In the last few years, convex RL (a.k.a.
+In the last few years, convex RL (a.k.a.
 RL with general utilities) \citep{hazan-et-al19,zhang-et-al20variational,zahavy-et-al21,geist-et-al22} has emerged as a framework to unify several problems of interest such as pure exploration, imitation learning or experiment design.
 More precisely, this line of research is concerned with maximizing a given functional of the state(-action) occupancy measure w.r.t. a policy.
-To solve this problem, several policy gradient algorithms have been proposed in the literature \citep{zhang-et-al21,barakat-et-al23rl-gen-ut}. \cite{mutti-et-al22,mutti-desanti-et-al22,mutti-et-al23convexRL-jmlr} challenged the initial problem formulation and proposed a finite trial version of the problem which is closer to practical concerns as it consists in maximizing a functional of the empirical state(-action) distribution rather than its true asymptotic counterpart.
-The particular case of our CPT policy optimization problem without probability distortion (see \eqref{eutpo} below) coincides with a particular case of the single trial convex RL problem \citep{mutti2023convex} in which the function of the empirical visitation measure is a linear functional of the reward function (see appendix~\ref{apdx:connection-convex-RL} for details).
+To solve this problem, several policy gradient algorithms have been proposed in the literature \citep{zhang-et-al21,bai-et-al22,barakat-et-al23rl-gen-ut,barakat-et-al24scalable-rlgu}. \citet{mutti-et-al22,mutti-desanti-et-al22,mutti-et-al23convexRL-jmlr} challenged the initial problem formulation and proposed a finite trial version of the problem which is closer to practical concerns as it consists in maximizing a functional of the empirical state(-action) distribution rather than its true asymptotic counterpart.
+The particular case of our CPT policy optimization problem without probability distortion (see \ref{eutpo} below) coincides with a particular case of the single trial convex RL problem \citep{mutti-et-al23convexRL-jmlr} in which the function of the empirical visitation measure is a linear functional of the reward function (see App.~\ref{apdx:connection-convex-RL} for details).
 However, our general problem is not a particular case of convex RL which does not account for probability distortions.
-Furthermore, our utility function is in general nonconvex in our setting (see example in Fig~\ref{fig:utility}) and our policy gradient algorithm is model-free.
-More recently, \cite{desanti-prajapat-krause24submodular-rl} introduced a \textit{global} RL problem formulation where rewards are globally defined over trajectories instead of locally over states and used submodular optimization tools to solve the resulting non-additive policy optimization problem.
+Furthermore, our utility function is in general nonconvex in our setting (see example in Fig~\ref{fig:utility}) and our policy gradient algorithm is not model-based in the sense that we do not estimate the state transition model.
+More recently, \citet{desanti-prajapat-krause24submodular-rl} introduced a \textit{global} RL problem formulation where rewards are globally defined over trajectories instead of locally over states and used submodular optimization tools to solve the resulting non-additive policy optimization problem.
 While global RL allows to account for trajectory-level global rewards, it does not take into consideration probability distortions.
-In addition, their investigation is restricted to the setting where the transition model is known whereas our PG algorithm is model-free.\\
+In addition, their investigation is restricted to the setting where the transition model is known whereas our PG algorithm does not require to know or estimate the transition model.